HHS/simpler-grants-gov/documentation/frontend/environments.md

 ## Test (and testing)

 Unit testing by Jest is always done in the "test" environment by default.
 See [Jest's docs](https://jestjs.io/docs/environment-variables#node_env).
+As a result, all Jest runs will reference the .env.test file.

 E2E tests are run against a running Next server, so the environment used there is determined by the environment used on by whatever type of Next server is running.
 Locally, this should be Development when using `npm run dev` and Production if you're using `npm run build && npm start`.